 Many insurance companies will also cover you if other people fly your drone in your presence.
 If you make sure that they comply with the drone regulations, you have nothing to fear.

 No, a drone licence is not a requirement for drone liability insurance coverage.
 However, if your drone weighs more than two kilograms, you will need to take a one-day course.

-Yes, you are also insured outside of the model flying fields as long as you adhere to the drone regulations.
-If you fly outside of the airfield, you must put a sticker with your name and address on your drone.
+Yes, you are also insured when flying outside model airfields, as long as you comply with the drone regulations.
+If you fly outside the airfield, you must affix a sticker to your drone with your name and address.

-Yes, you are also insured if you fly your drone inside a building.
+Yes, even if you fly your drone inside a building, you are covered.

 In general, you can fly your drone up to 100 metres high.
 If you want to fly it higher, you have to register it.
 Without a permit for this flight you are not legally insured.

 ... for drones heavier than 250 grams: If your drone is heavier than 250 grams, you must attach a sticker with your name and address.
-You can obtain such a sticker from many clubs or on the Internet.
+You can obtain such a sticker from many clubs or on the internet.

-... for drones heavier than 2 kilograms: Besides the sticker you have to prove that you have special knowledge.
+... for drones heavier than 2 kilograms: Besides the sticker you have to prove that you have specialist knowledge.
 For this you have to pass a kind of multiple-choice test at a recognised location of the federal aviation office.
 Topics such as air law, meteorology, flight operations and navigation are tested.

 ... for drones heavier than 5kg: You need an additional ascent permit issued by the state aviation authorities.
 In most cases, this permit can only be booked for the respective flight and cannot be issued nationwide.
 The application procedure varies within the federal states.